 This assistance is only available after the PSOB death or disability claim process has been completed and benefits have been awarded.
 Further, the PSOEA applicant must have received at least a portion of the PSOB benefits and be defined as the officer’s spouse or child under the PSOB Act and regulations.
 In January 2000, the law further extended the retroactive eligibility date for financial assistance.
 Accordingly, the law is retroactive and will apply to the spouses or children of public safety officers whose deaths or permanent and total disabilities are covered by the PSOB Program on or after January 1, 1978.
 Public safety officers’ children will no longer be eligible after their 27th birthday, absent a finding by the Attorney General of extraordinary circumstances.
 The PSOEA Program will provide an educational assistance allowance, which may be used solely to defray educational expenses, including tuition, room and board, books, supplies, and education-related fees/costs.

-As of October 1, 2013 the maximum award for a full-time student is $1,003.00 per month of class attendance for full-time students and $501.50 per month for part-time students.
+The amount of the PSOB educational assistance benefit for one month of full-time attendance on or after October 1, 2016 is $1,024.00.
 All PSOEA awards must, by law, be reduced by the amount of other governmental assistance that a student is eligible to receive.

 V. Summary of Legislation